annotatedtmg/annotatedtmg/tmg/galesburg.md

 page](http://www.flickr.com/photos/caliclimber/sets/72157604433641001/)
 provided the album images.
 I hereby dedicate Evening in Stalingrad to him.
 Go check out his site, it rocks.
-Thanks also to Evan Perez for noting the interpolation of Trouble in Mind in Song for the Julian Calendar.
+Thanks also to Evan Perez for noting the interpolation of Trouble in Mind in Song for the Julian Calendar, and to Steve Brinson for finding the right translation of the Ho Chi Minh poem in the liner notes.

 ## Further reading ## {#links}